Distribution of mixed character sums and extremal problems for Littlewood polynomials: Introduction

 and the Mahler measure of $P$, defined as

 In 1963, Mahler \cite{mahler} (also mentioned as Problem 10 by Borwein in his book \cite{B-book}) posed the following problem. \begin{problem}[Mahler Problem] What is

 where $P_n(x)=\sum_{k=0}^na_kx^k$ with $a_k=\pm 1$ for all $k$? \end{problem} Problem \ref{mah_question} is a younger cousin of the infamous Lehmer problem \cite{Lehmer}, asking for integer polynomials with a small Mahler measure.
 It easy to see that $\frac{M_0(P)}{\|P\|_2}<1,$ but even the question of whether $b_m=1$ is wide open.
-The conclusion that $b_m=1$ would immediately follow from the existence of ``ultra-flat" polynomials (Littlewood conjecture) with coefficients $\pm 1.$ Indeed, if $P_n$ is a Littlewood polynomial satisfying the pointwise bound
+The conclusion that $b_m=1$ would immediately follow from the existence of ``ultra-flat" polynomials (Littlewood's conjecture) with coefficients $\pm 1.$ Indeed, if for every $\varepsilon>0$ there is a Littlewood polynomial $P_n$ satisfying the pointwise bound

 for $|z|=1,$ then plugging this estimate into \eqref{def_mah} and letting $\varepsilon\to 0$ yields $b_m=1.$ In particular, this implies that if one relaxes the condition allowing complex unimodular coefficients $|a_k|=1,$ then we can achieve the upper bound $1.$ This follows from the existence of complex ultra-flat polynomials which were famously constructed by Kahane \cite{kahane} using a probabilistic approach (see also related work of Bombieri and Bourgain \cite{BB} for a deterministic construction).
 However, Erd\H{o}s conjectured (Problem 5 in \cite{B-book}) that Littlewood ultra-flat polynomials do not exist.